Guide to the web platform

 Note: VKUBE will do its best to help users download and run sshd, but current tests indicate that newer versions of Ubuntu, Alpine, and Debian-based images are suitable.
 Other Linux distributions may not succeed.
 Additionally, downloading ttyd is not possible in Debian.

-• SSH Public Key: The public key used for SSH communication, which will be passed into the container through environment variables VKUBE_SSH_PUB_KEY.
+- SSH Public Key: The public key used for SSH communication, which will be passed into the container through environment variables

-• TTYD Username: The ttyd requires users to have an account and password, so users are forced to enter a username.
+VKUBE_SSH_PUB_KEY. - TTYD Username: The ttyd requires users to have an account and password, so users are forced to enter a username.
 If it does not exist, a user and password will be created in the container.
 If the user already exists, the password will be updated.
-It will be passed into the container through environment variables VKUBE_TTYD_USER.
+It will be passed into the container through environment variables

-• TTYD Password: The ttyd requires users to have an account and password, and the password must meet the requirements of at least one uppercase letter, one lowercase letter, one number, one special character, and a minimum of 8 characters.
-It will be passed into the container through environment variables VKUBE_TTYD_PASSWORD.
+VKUBE_TTYD_USER. - TTYD Password: The ttyd requires users to have an account and password, and the password must meet the requirements of at least one uppercase letter, one lowercase letter, one number, one special character, and a minimum of 8 characters.
+It will be passed into the container through environment variables

-• Explanation: Users will replace their own $YOUR-PRIVATE-KEY file path, and according to this command, they can access it.
+$YOUR-PRIVATE-KEYfile path, and according to this command, they can access it. - Rsync Command:

-• Explanation: Users will replace their own $YOUR-PRIVATE-KEY file path, change /local/path/ to the local file path, and replace /remote/path/ with the file path on the container.
+$YOUR-PRIVATE-KEYfile path, change/local/path/to the local file path, and replace/remote/path/with the file path on the container.
 According to this command, they can complete the file transfer from the local to the remote container.
-Other usage can refer to the rsync usage method.
+Other usage can refer to the rsync usage method. - TTYD URL:

 Tool Compatibility Matrix